sush562/App/Cuisine_Central/README.md

 <img src="https://github.com/sush562/App/raw/master/Cuisine_Central/Snaps/download_qr.png" width="200" height="200"></img>

+You can view the code <a href="https://github.com/sush562/App/tree/master/Cuisine_Central/Code/CuisineDemoApp">here</a> if you like.

 **If you like my work, please give this a star from top right corner.**

 ### Credits